Arthur Fils: 2024: Wimbledon fourth round, ATP 500 titles

-2025: Back-to-back Sunshine Double quarterfinals, top 15
+2025: Two ATP 1000 quarterfinals, back injury

-At the 2025 Australian Open he reached the third round for the first time at the tournament where he lost to 14th seed and compatriot Ugo Humbert.
+At the Australian Open he defeated Otto Virtanen and fellow French player Quentin Halys to reach the third round for the first time at the tournament, where he retired due to a foot injury while trailing by two sets to one against another compatriot, 14th seed, Ugo Humbert.

-At the 2025 BNP Paribas Open, he reached his first Masters 1000 quarterfinal with a defeat over Marcos Giron.
-He reached a new career-high ranking of World No. 18 on 17 March 2025.
-At the next Masters in Miami he again reached the quarterfinals defeating world No. 2 Alexander Zverev, for the biggest win of his career.
+At the Indian Wells Open, he reached his first Masters 1000 quarterfinal with wins over lucky loser Gabriel Diallo, sixth seed Lorenzo Musetti and Marcos Giron, before losing to fifth seed Daniil Medvedev in a deciding set tiebreak.
+Despite the loss he reached a new career-high ranking of World No. 18 on 17 March 2025.

+At the next Masters in Miami, he again reached the quarterfinals defeating world No. 2 Alexander Zverev in the third round, for the biggest win of his career.
 He became only the third Frenchman to reach the last eight at both ‘Sunshine Double’ events in the same year after Yannick Noah (1986-87, 1989) and Gael Monfils (2016).
 He lost to Jakub Menšík in straight sets the next day but still reached a new career-high rankings of No. 15 in the rankings on 31 March 2025.

+Moving onto the European clay court swing of the season, Fils defeated Tallon Griekspoor, Flavio Cobolli and seventh seed Andrey Rublev to make it through to the quarterfinals at the Monte-Carlo Masters, at which point he lost to second seed and eventual champion Carlos Alcaraz in three sets.
+The following week at the Barcelona Open, he overcame wildcard entrant Pablo Carreño Busta, Pedro Martínez and third seed Stefanos Tsitsipas to reach the semifinals, where he run was ended by top seed Carlos Alcaraz for the second successive tournament.
+At the French Open, Fils was seeded 14th and won his first match at his home major, defeating Nicolás Jarry.
+He then overcame Jaume Munar in five sets, before being forced to withdraw from the tournament prior to his third round match against Andrey Rublev due to a back injury.

+Apart from a brief return at the Canadian Open, where he played two matches, winning one and losing the next, Fils' back problems kept him out of action for the rest of 2025.